-Common side effects may include:
+Common side effects of Copegus may include:

 fever, chills or shaking;

-mood changes, feeling irritable;
+mood changes, feeling anxious or irritable.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect ribavirin?
+What other drugs will affect Copegus?

-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Tell your doctor about all your other medicines, especially:

 medicines to treat HIV or AIDS.